 E-commerce fraud prevention is big business, and for good reason!
 As cybercriminals become more sophisticated, so should fraud prevention practices.
 According to Statista, the fraud prevention industry will be worth nearly $70 billion by 2025.
 Large enterprise companies spend 10% or more of their revenue on fraud prevention tools and protocols.

-There are several things you can do to mitigate the risk of fraud in your business.
-Implementing some simple but important protocols could save you and your customers thousands of dollars.
+You can do several things to mitigate the risk of fraud in your business.
+Implementing simple but important protocols could save you and your customers thousands of dollars.

 Remain PCI Compliant